Scroll left to review

 Educating patients about nausea and vomiting

-It’s important to explain the risks of nausea and vomiting to your patients, including when they may occur, as well as steps that their healthcare team may take to support them, including premedications, other supportive measures, and take-home medications with clear instructions.
+It’s important to explain the risks of nausea and vomiting to your patients, as well as steps that their healthcare team may take to support them, including premedications, other supportive measures, and take-home medications with clear instructions.

-TRODELVY is emetogenic and can cause severe nausea and vomiting.1
+TRODELVY is emetogenic and can cause severe nausea and vomiting.

 Premedication guidance1